freelawproject/free.law/content/citation-searching.md

 Title: Citation Searching on CourtListener
-Summary: Our new citation searching feature allows you to slice and dice the citations to any opinion.
 Author: mlissner
 Date: 2016-01-30 18:00:00
 Tags: announcements, citations, courtlistener, API, alerts, RSS
-Status: Draft

 One of the great new features that [the new version of CourtListener][1] provides is what we're calling Citation Searching.
 Citation Searching lets you look at all the opinions that cite an opinion you're interested in and then slice and dice them so that you only see the ones that are important to you.

 For example, say you're looking at [*Roe v.
 Wade*][roe] and you want to analyze the cases that have cited it.
-In the sidebar on the left, there's a list of the opinions citing the one you're looking at, in the section called "Cited By".
+In CourtListener, in the sidebar on the left, there's a list of the opinions citing the one you're looking at, in the section called "Cited By".
 At the bottom of that section, there's a link that says, "Full List of Cited Opinions".

 ![Sidebar]()